-Eating well is such a big part of vision health that not eating right can be a huge factor that plays into how quickly your eyes age.
+Eating well is such a big part of vision health.
+In fact, not eating right can be a huge factor that plays into how quickly your eyes age.
 Like any other part of our bodies, our eyes need specific nutrients to stay healthy and sharp.

 Free radicals are especially harmful to the eyes.
-Free radicals are a group of atoms that when they come into contact with your cells.
+Free radicals are a group of atoms that cause damage when they come into contact with your cells.
 They can be especially damaging to your eye cells and can even cause vision loss.
 For example, free radicals may cause DNA cells to function poorly or, in some cases, die.
 However, you can prevent damage from free radials by upping your antioxidant intake.

 “Antioxidant” is a word most of us have probably heard before, especially when speaking about berries.
-Berries are excellent sources antioxidants and they taste delicious.
+Berries are excellent sources of antioxidants and they taste delicious.
 Don’t skip out on them!

 Other foods like carrots, spinach, sweet potatoes, and melon are excellent sources of essential eye nutrients.
 Have a look at our blog for more information on superfoods for your eyes.